SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 * **Controller Manager.** Makes Controller Manager metrics available on an HTTP metrics port.
 * **node-exporter.** The `node_exporter` add-on exposes node metrics, including CPU, memory, disk, and network utilization.
 * **kube-state-metrics.** Listens to the Kubernetes API server; generates metrics about the state of the deployments, nodes and pods in the cluster; and exports the metrics as plaintext on an HTTP endpoint listen port.
-* **Prometheus deployment.** Scrapes the metrics exposed by the n`ode-exporter` add-on for Kubernetes and the `kube-state-metric`s component; writes metrics to a port on the Fluentd deployment.
+* **Prometheus deployment.** Scrapes the metrics exposed by the `node-exporter` add-on for Kubernetes and the `kube-state-metric`s component; writes metrics to a port on the Fluentd deployment.
 * **Fluentd deployment.** Forwards metrics to HTTP sources on a hosted collector.
 Includes multiple Fluentd plugins that parse and format the metrics and enrich them with metadata.

 ## Before you start